 Welcome to Spring

-Here’s some cool things to think about, maybe even take a small step, with a long term vision.
+Here are some cool things to think about, maybe even take a small step this spring, along with maybe a long-term vision.
 Here goes…

 What Is A Contemplative Garden?

 It’s a place of rest in a weary world

 A place of joy that lifts our spirit

 A place to walk and talk with God

 A place of focus in a world of distraction